-A standalone column in a table will be connected to the primary key of the same table, which is called as recursive relationship.
+A standalone column in a table will be connected to the primary key of the same table, which is called a recursive relationship.

 One to One, One to many, and many to many are different types of cardinalities.
 In a database, high cardinality means more unique values are stored in a column and vice versa.

-Enterprise data model comprises of all entities required by an enterprise.
+The Enterprise data model comprises all entities required by an enterprise.
 The development of a common consistent view and understanding of data elements and their relationships across the enterprise is referred to as Enterprise Data Modeling.
-For better understanding purpose, these data models are split up into subject areas.
+For better understanding purposes, these data models are split up into subject areas.

-The visual representation of objects in a relational database (usually a normalized) is called as relational data modeling.
-Table contains rows and columns.
+The visual representation of objects in a relational database (usually normalized) is called relational data modeling.
+The table contains rows and columns.

-Constraint is a rule imposed on the data.
-The different types of constraints are primary key, unique, not null, foreign key, composite foreign key, check constraint etc.
+The constraint is a rule imposed on the data.
+The different types of constraints are primary key, unique, not null, foreign key, composite foreign key, check constraint, etc.

 Unique constraint is imposed on the column data to avoid duplicate values, but it will contain NULL values.

-Many null values can be inserted in an unique constraint column because one null value is not equal to another null value.
+Many null values can be inserted in a unique constraint column because one null value is not equal to another null value.

-Check constraint is used to check range of values in a column.
+Check constraint is used to check the range of values in a column.

-Index is imposed on a column or set of columns for fastest retrieval of data.
+The index is imposed on a column or set of columns for the fastest retrieval of data.

-Sequence is a database object to generate unique number.
+The sequence is a database object to generate a unique number.